jadecobra/python_tdd_exercises/source/data_structures/none.rst

 ----

-I add a test to see if None_ is a float_ (floating point decimal number)
+I add a test to see if None_ is a float_ (binary floating point decimal number)

 .. code-block:: python
   :lineno-start: 16